lena-larionova/docs.konghq.com/app/gateway/2.6.x/install-and-run/helm.md

     This might take some time.

-1. Check pod status, and make sure the `my-kong-kong-<ID>` pod is running:
+1. Check pod status, and make sure the `my-kong-kong-{ID}` pod is running:

     ```bash
     kubectl get pods -n kong